 Transparent urethane cast parts

-Some urethane materials produce clear parts, which makes them useful for items like electronics enclosures, lenses, and lighting components.
+One of the benefits of urethane is its availability in clear formulations.
+Clear resins are useful for items like electronics enclosures, lenses, and lighting components.

 In most cases, a vacuum chamber is used on clear parts to remove air bubbles, which would otherwise diminish the appearance of the transparent cast parts.